DrankRock/CMScrape/README.md

 *Mean30* is the price as indicated on CardMarket, the mean selling/buying price of the last 30 days.
 *TrendPrice* is the trending price.
 Trend and mean do not take into account the parameters.
 In my opinion, they are thus less precise when checking prices for a collection, but more accurate when you are buying cards for playing.
 You will find below an example of the execution with the latest version.
+If needed, a youtube version is available [here](https://www.youtube.com/watch?v=3Wjy0_205oI).

 ![Demo](.github/images/CMScrape_Demo.gif)